padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 regions: featureCollection, //the regions within the image to sample from
 reducer: ee.Reducer.mean(), //this computes mean reflectance for the y-aixs
 scale: 10, //the pixel size in metres
-seriesProperty: 'label}); //use the lable property we defined usingthe geometry tool
+seriesProperty: 'label'}); //uses the lable property we defined using the geometry tool

 //print the chart to the Console print(spectralCurve)